jakes516/googledrive_file_patcher/README.md

 A separate download_latest_file.py now downloads the latest version listed on your github's version_history.yaml from drive.

+The uploader.sh and downloader.sh files have now been added and are fucntional; they run the shell_file.py's which contain modified paths for main.py and download_latest_file.py.

 ## Structure
 - Google Drive + Drive API v3
 - OAuth2 Playground